 Here’s my honest advice: don’t do all five.
 Pick one platform.
 Own it.

 If you love quick, raw content?
 TikTok.
 If you want to build a polished lifestyle brand?
 Instagram.
 If you value control and retargeting?
 Facebook.
-If you want long-term evergreen traffic?
-YouTube.
-If your niche fits a visual search model?
+If you want long-term,m evergreen traffic, does your niche fit a visual search model?
 Pinterest.

 Whatever you choose, make sure your backend is solid.
 Because good content brings attention.
 But good tracking, with a tool like Hyperone, brings profit.